ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/service-orchestration.md

     };
     ```

     Similarly, generate records corresponding to the request payload (e.g., `ReservationRequest`).
-Remove the duplicate `Patient` record since the same type has already been generated.
+Update the duplicate `Patient` record to `PatientWithCardNo` and use [record type inclusion](https://ballerina.io/learn/by-example/type-inclusion-for-records/) to include all the fields from the `Patient` record along with the `cardNo` field.

     ```ballerina
     type PatientWithCardNo record {